 District of Ucluelet

-Ucluelet is a community of approximately 1,650 people south of the Clayoquot Sound Biosphere Reserve.
+Ucluelet is a community of approximately 1,650 people south of the formal UNESCO Clayoquot Sound Biosphere designated area, and an integral component of the region’s community fabric.
 It provides easy access to Barkley Sound and the Broken Group Islands Unit of Pacific Rim National Park.
 This award-winning community is becoming a major tourist destination while providing quality services and amenities for permanent residents, including a new community centre.
 Ucluelet hosts numerous cultural festivities and offers diverse recreational opportunities to both locals and residents.

 Hesquiaht First Nation